-Our goal is to move that conversation forward by directly addressing the lack of research at this intersection.
-We envision projects that deeply engage with this intersection through a Disability Justice and/or DisCrit lens, exploring how race and disability together impact the experiences, outcomes, technology needs, and opportunities available to people of color with disabilities.
-We have recently published a paper on exemplary research at this intersection which may be helpful in guiding your submission.
+Our goal is to move these conversations forward by funding research about race, disability, and technology.
+We envision projects that deeply engage with this intersection through a Disability Justice and/or DisCrit lens, that explore how race and disability together impact the experiences, outcomes, technology needs, and opportunities available to people of color with disabilities.
+Starting in Fall 2024: to broaden our support for intersectional research, projects that also address such topics as heteronormativity and/or are inclusive of LGBTQIA+ perspectives will be given special consideration.

 Eligibility

-• This proposal may not be used as matching funds for another grant; similarly support will not be provided merely to supplement or extend an ongoing funded research project.
+- This proposal may not be used as matching funds for another grant; similarly, support will not be provided merely to supplement or extend an ongoing funded research project.

-• Priority will be given to PIs who participate in CREATE events in the area of Race, Disability and Technology.
+- Priority will be given to PIs who participate in CREATE events in the area of Race, Disability and Technology.

-Reporting Requirements
+Reporting requirements

-• Any significant changes must be approved by CREATE leadership.
+- Any significant changes must be approved by CREATE leadership.

-• Any papers, posters, videos, etc. published from work supported by this funding, whatever the amount used, must acknowledge CREATE with the following: “This work was supported in part by the University of Washington Center for Research and Education on Accessible Technology and Experiences (CREATE), the Paul G. Allen School of Computer Science & Engineering, the Population Health Initiative, and the Race & Equity Initiative at the University of Washington.”
+- Any papers, posters, videos, etc. published from work supported by this funding, whatever the amount used, must acknowledge CREATE with the following: “This work was supported in part by the University of Washington Center for Research and Education on Accessible Technology and Experiences (CREATE), the Paul G. Allen School of Computer Science & Engineering, the Population Health Initiative, and the Race & Equity Initiative at the University of Washington.”

-• Recipients are expected to participate in Community day/research showcase.
+- Recipients are expected to participate in Community Day/Research Showcase.

-• Recipients are expected to submit a short written summary of how the funds were spent a year after receiving the funding or with their next proposal submission, whichever comes first.
+- Recipients are expected to submit a short, written summary of how the funds were spent a year after receiving the funding or with their next proposal submission, whichever comes first.
 Faculty agree to allow CREATE to use this information in fundraising, presentations, and promotional efforts.
 The report should include the following:

-• A short paragraph describing: (a) the problem addressed or opportunity pursued, (b) the results achieved (including any publications), (c) how the funding was helpful, (d) information about any further funding submitted or received as a result of this work, and (e) information about translation successes (e.g., blog posts, patents, productization, adoption by others, community engagements, etc.).
+- A short paragraph describing: (a) the problem addressed or opportunity pursued, (b) the results achieved (including any publications), (c) how the funding was helpful, (d) information about any further funding submitted or received as a result of this work, and (e) information about translation successes (e.g., blog posts, patents, productization, adoption by others, community engagements, etc.).

-• A description of stakeholder engagement in the project.
+- A description of stakeholder engagement in the project.

-• A list of students supported by prior disbursements and whether those students are CREATE members, along with contact information so we can ensure they get on CREATE mailing lists.
+- A list of students supported by prior disbursements and whether those students are CREATE members, along with contact information so we can ensure they get on CREATE mailing lists.

-• A list of other faculty involved in the project/s, if any.
+- A list of other faculty involved in the project/s, if any.

-Deadlines and how to apply
+Deadlines and funding

-We accept two tiers of submissions:
+We accept two tiers of submissions.

 Tier I proposals